Radość, Warsaw

-Radość is an administrative neighbourhood and a City Information System area, in Warsaw, Poland, located within the district of Wawer.
+Radość (/pl/) is an administrative neighbourhood and a City Information System area, in Warsaw, Poland, located within the district of Wawer.
 It is a residential area of single-family housing.

-In the 15th century, in the area were founded the villages of Borków, Zagóźdź, and Zbójna Góra.
-At the end of the 19th century, near Zbójna Góra was founded a small holiday village of Radość, and in the early 20th century, there was also established Nowy Miedzeszyn.
+In the 15th century, in this area the villages of Borków, Zagóźdź, and Zbójna Góra. were founded.
+At the end of the 19th century a small holiday village of Radość near Zbójna Góra was founded.
+In the early 20th century Nowy Miedzeszyn. was also established.
 In 1951, the area was incorporated into Warsaw.

 Etymology

 The name of the neighbourhood comes from Polish word radość, meaning joy.
 When originally founded, in the late 19th century, it was briefly known as Maciorowe Bagno, with the name coming from a nearby peatland to the east with the same name.